 Surgery is considered a last resort for erectile dysfunction.
 While surgery helps some men achieve erections, the male anatomy is complex, and any surgery or trauma to the genitals can result in nerve damage, which may worsen erectile dysfunction.
 If medication or therapy fails, or if physical abnormalities cause the impotence, then surgery becomes a possibility.

-Of the various surgical procedures available, penis implant surgery has the best chance of relieving impotence.
+Of the various surgical procedures available, Penile implant surgery in India has the best chance of relieving impotence.
 Mechanical devices are inserted directly into the penis.
 Side effects may include implant breakdown, although current implants are usually quite reliable.
 Infection is a more serious concern, and may require the immediate removal of the device.

 Two distinct types of implants, or prostheses, are available.
 Flexible twin rods are inserted into the corpora cavernosa, the two spongy chambers that run the length of the penis and trap the blood necessary for erections.
 The man may then manipulate his penis into the position he needs.
 This type of surgery leaves the penis with a somewhat unnatural appearance.
 It does nothing to increase the length or width of the penis, but sexual intercourse is possible.